Safety Advisory Group

 Event notification

 If you are planning an event, please let us know by completing an event notification a minimum of six months before for events involving more than 10,000 people, and three months before for events involving 500 - 10,000 people.
-For further information about the process please read the safety advisory group terms of reference for the Local Authority where it is proposed your event will take place.

 Template documents

-Please use the Event Management Plan Template and Risk Assessment to plan your event and to mitigate any risks.
-On completion please submit by email.
+Please use the event management plan template and risk assessment to plan your event and mitigate any risks.
+If your event includes a number of catering providers please complete the food business information form.
+On completion please submit these by email.

-Terms of Reference and Privacy Statements
+Terms of reference and privacy statements

 Broadland District Council and South Norfolk Council safety advisory group terms of reference